Thomas Böcker: Game Concerts worldwide (from 2013)

 Final Symphony is a concert production by Thomas Böcker that includes music from Final Fantasy VI, VII and X. The world premiere was performed by the Sinfonieorchester Wuppertal on 11 May 2013, with a further concert on 30 May 2013 with the London Symphony Orchestra.
-The programme subsequently toured the world with performances in Japan, Denmark, Sweden, Finland, the Netherlands, the USA, New Zealand, China, Austria and Australia.
+The programme subsequently toured the world with performances in Japan, Denmark, Sweden, Finland, the Netherlands, the USA, New Zealand, China, Austria, Australia, Poland and Canada.
 A Final Symphony studio album was released in 2015, a recording with the London Symphony Orchestra at Abbey Road Studios.

 The world premiere of Final Symphony II, featuring music from Final Fantasy V, VIII, IX and XIII, took place on 29 August 2015 at the Beethovenhalle in Bonn, Germany, performed by the Beethoven Orchester Bonn, followed by four performances in September and October 2015 by the London Symphony Orchestra in London, Osaka and twice in Yokohama.
 In addition to events in Germany, the UK and Japan, Final Symphony II was also presented in Finland, Sweden and the Netherlands.
+A studio album of Final Symphony II was released in 2023, recorded with the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall.

 Symphonic Memories – Music from Square Enix, featuring video game music from Japanese game developer Square Enix, was premiered by the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall on 9 June 2018.
-Other events took place in Finland, Switzerland, Japan and Germany.
+Other events took place in Finland, Switzerland, Japan, Germany and France.
 The concerts in Japan were recorded and released as a double album by Square Enix's music label.

 In 2021, for the tenth anniversary of Bethesda Softworks action role-playing game Skyrim, Böcker produced a concert film featuring the London Symphony Orchestra and London Voices at Alexandra Palace in London.
 The video was released on YouTube on 11 November 2021, shortly followed by a music album.
+Böcker produced another concert film in September 2023, again for Bethesda Softworks, for the action role-playing game Starfield, which had just been released at the time.
+The recording took place with the London Symphony Orchestra at LSO St Luke's.
+The video was published on YouTube on 13 September 2023.